tomhallam/node-influx/README.md

 client.writePoint(seriesName, values, tags, [options,] function(err, response) { })
 ```

-`values` can be either an objekt or a single value.
+`values` can be either an object or a single value.
 For the latter the columname is set to `value`.
 You can set the time by passing an object propety called `time`.
 The time an be either an integer value or a Date object.
 When providing a single value, don't forget to adjust the time precision accordingly.
 The default value is `ms`.
 The parameter `options` is optional and can be used to set the time precision.